JonmarCorpuz/knowledgeDump/Google Cloud/DevOps/Service Level Objectives.md

 * Serves as a key element in managing and understanding the quality of services provided
 * Focuses on specific aspects of the service that are important to the users and the business (*Response time*, *Availability*, *Error rate*, *Throughput*, *etc.*)

+### Service Level Indicator Specification

+An SLI specification is the assessment of service outcome that you think matters to users, independent of how it's measured (Ex: *Ratio of home page requests that loaded in under 100 milliseconds*)

+* A single SLI specification may have multiple SLI implementations each with its own set of pros and cons in terms of quality, covergae, and cost

+### Service Level Indicator Implementation

+An SLI implementation is a way to measure an SLI (Ex: *Ratio of home page requests that loaded in under 100 milliseconds, as measured from the Latency column of the server log*)

 ![](https://github.com/JonmarCorpuz/LetsLearn/blob/main/Assets/Whitespace.png)

 # Error Budget